vggls/Feature_extraction_with_Conv2d_Autoencoders/README.md

 The "main_ntbk.ipynb" notebook is structured as follows :

 #### 1) MSP Podcast
+    In the first section of the notebook we prepare the folders

 #### 2) Exploring the signal size of the audio files - Elimination of short ones